ctaylor463/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Charles Taylor is a PhD student in Sustainable Development at Columbia University specializing in environmental economics.
-His research interests include agriculture, land use, ecosystem services, and climate change.
-Much of his research involves utilizing remote sensing, spatial analysis, and some machine learning.
+I am a PhD student in Sustainable Development at Columbia University specializing in environmental economics.
+My research interests include agriculture, land use, ecosystem services, and climate change.
+Much of my research involves remote sensing, spatial analysis, and some machine learning.

+Prior to academia, I worked for several companies and organizations, including McKinsey & Company, The Earth Partners LP, and the Gates Foundation.